kovidgoyal/kitty/docs/shell-integration.rst

 Configuration
 ---------------

-Shell integration is controlled by :opt:`shell_integration`.
+Shell integration is controlled by the :opt:`shell_integration` option.
 By default, all shell integration is enabled.
 Individual features can be turned off or it can be disabled entirely as well.
 The :opt:`shell_integration` option takes a space separated list of keywords:

 disabled
     turn off all shell integration